• Skip to primary navigation

 The first thing you’ll notice about this tea is the striking variety of colors in the dried leaf.
 This is due to the way the oolong tea is produced.
 You’ll also notice tiny white hairs from the bud leaf.
 It’s extraordinary.

 Bai Hao is one of my favorite oolongs.
 I love the aroma of the dried leaf.
-It has a naturally sweet honey and woody fragrance with a slight scent of cocoa.
+It has a naturally sweet honey and woody fragrance with a slight cocoa scent.

 The plant produces aromatic compounds in response to the bites to protect itself.
 These enzymes, called terpenes fend off the insects.
 This process is essential to developing the character of this tea.